jaspector

 Milwaukee's permit checklist covers a broad list of building, electrical, fence, garage, HVAC, demolition, driveway approach, sign, and other projects.
 Historic properties also require a Certificate of Appropriateness for exterior changes.

-Typical processing time is Footing and foundation inspections are usually within 2 business days after request; final inspections are typically within 3 business days after request..
+Building permit processing times in Milwaukee, WI typically run Footing and foundation inspections are usually within 2 business days after request; final inspections are typically within 3 business days after request..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Milwaukee, WI.
 The following work is generally exempt: Milwaukee homeowner resources state some work does not require permits, but all work still must comply with code.; Use the DNS "Does It Need a Permit?" checklist because exemption details are project-specific..
+When in doubt, confirm with the local building department before starting work.